Astrid

 My teaching style

-I want to help you reach your full potential by making learning engaging, accessible, and help you build your confidence.
+I want to help you reach your full potential by making learning engaging, accessible, and confidence-building.
+My approach is student-focused and responsive, I adapt to your needs, pace, and preferred learning style to help you succeed.

-Over the years, I’ve taught children, adults, aspiring software developers, and professional engineers, both as part of my job and at events like PyCon and XConf, as well as through volunteering.
+Over the years, I’ve taught children, adults, aspiring software developers, and professional engineers — both in my professional roles and at events like PyCon and XConf, as well as through volunteering.
 My experience spans coding fundamentals, software engineering practices, and technical mentoring.

 My past experience